nain415/td2/README.md

 GROUP BY dt
 ORDER BY count_games DESC;

-3 - top 3 openers for each day
+3 - top 3 openers for each day.  more window fns

 SELECT * FROM (
 SELECT *, dense_rank () OVER (PARTITION BY dt ORDER BY num_occ DESC) rk FROM